sergiolopes/ios-zoom-bug-fix/README.md

 Other solutions
 ---------------

-A lot of smart people already thought about this bug, resulting in various different solutions.
-Here are a few knwon solutions and my comments:
+Many smart people have thought about this bug, resulting in several different solutions.
+Here are some known solutions, and my comments:

 * **Disable user zoom.** Not really a solution, but if you add `minimum-scale=1, maximum-scale=1` to your `viewport` the bug disappears.
 The obvious drawback is to penalize the user, not allowing zooming.